davidbanham/banhamslaw/README.md

 # Banham's Law

-## Your ability to procure caffiene is inversely proportional to your need for it
+## Your ability to procure caffeine is inversely proportional to your need for it

 This site catalogues coffee fails.
 The particular class of dumb thing you do when you're really gasping for a cuppa.